tests-always-included/metalsmith-ancestry/README.md

         prevSibling: { ... },    // The previous sibling in the list.

         // Descending in the directory tree.
-        children: [ ... ],       // First member of each descendent. **
+        children: [ ... ],       // First item of each descendent. **
-        childrenByName: { ... }, // First member of each descendent, by filename. **
+        childrenByName: { ... }, // First item of each descendent, by filename. **
         firstChild: { ... },     // The first child (same as .children[0]).
         lastChild: { ... }       // The last child.
     }

 `**` - These items are arrays that contain single file objects that "stand for" the entire folder.
-The file that is there is the first one sorted, so it would always appear as `.members[0]`.
+The file that is there is the first one sorted, so it would always appear as `.children[0]`.
 This is because one can not link to a folder because there are no folders in Metalsmith - only files.

 Using this `ancestry` object, you can navigate to other file objects that would be supplied to any Metalsmith plugin.
 When you use [metalsmith-relative-links] and supply its link function a file object, it can return the URI necessary to link two resources together.